emmymitch/morse-code-translator/README.md

 # Morse Code Translator

-A simple site to translate English words and phrases into morse code.
+A simple site to translate English words and phrases into morse code and vice-versa.

-- Test driven development
-- HTML, SASS, Javascript
+Coded using HTML, SASS, Javascript via TDD.

+- Translates using user input from the DOM
+- Functions tied to buttons to improve UI